 What is involved?

-Who can apply?
+Who can take part?

 What is the cost?

-The Supporting Post-16 GCSE Resit project is fully funded by the Maths Hubs Programme so is free to participating schools.
+The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.

 * Click here for a downloadable flyer *